-The third part of the test to qualify as a large goods vehicle (LGV) instructor is designed to test your ability to instruct pupils to drive.
+The third part of the test to qualify as a heavy goods vehicle (HGV) instructor is designed to test your ability to instruct pupils to drive.
 It’s the final test before you can become an instructor.

 You must pass the driving ability test before you can book the instructional ability test.

 You’ll need to take your instructional ability test within one year of passing your theory test – otherwise your theory test pass certificate will expire.

 The instructional ability test costs £142.80: for full details of the HGV instructor test costs, visit GOV.UK.

 Preparing for your test